 SR3116 : “Gotta try Sandwiches By Connal in Pasadena and a Blockbuster at Galco’s Soda Pop Stop in Highland Park.”

-What are your favorite sandwich delis?
-Are you as impressed as I was by the LA deli sandwich scene?
+What are your favorite delis?
+Are you as impressed as I was by how vast the LA deli sandwich community is?